Hakka Ame: Classic Japanese Peppermint Candy

 Kasugai Hakka AmeImage: Amazon.co.jp

-Hakka Ame is a classic Japanese peppermint candy that has long been loved in Japan.
-It is a simple hard candy made from Japanese peppermint called Hakka or Nihon Hakka, sugar, and starch syrup.
+Hakka Ame is a classic Japanese peppermint candy that we have long loved.
+It is a simple hard candy made from Japanese peppermint called Hakka or Nihon Hakka combined with sugar and starch syrup.

-Hakka Ame is different in taste and flavor from Western peppermint candies.
-The Japanese treat has a distinctive minty taste characteristic of Hakka, and its moderate sweetness accentuates the refreshing taste.
+The Japanese treat differs in taste from Western peppermint candies.
+The former has a distinctive minty flavor characteristic of Hakka, and its moderate sweetness accentuates the refreshing taste.

-Hakka Ame is not cough drops, just a piece of candy, but you will feel like the hard candy soothes your throat while sucking on it, and after you first try the candy, I think you will either like it or hate it.
+Hakka Ame is not cough drops, just a piece of candy.
+But you will feel like the Ame/飴 treat soothes your throat while sucking on it, and after your first try, I think you will either like it or hate it.

 Colored Hakka AmeImage: Wikipedia

-In Japan, many varieties of Hakka Ame, from colored to clear and transparent, are available in supermarkets, and the taste fairly differs depending on the manufacturer and ingredients.
+Here in Japan, many varieties of Hakka Ame, from colored to clear and transparent, are available in supermarkets, and their taste is somewhat different depending on the manufacturer and ingredients.

 Tomo